Copyright The OpenTelemetry Authors

 is the normalized HTTP header name (lowercase, with ``-`` replaced by ``_``).
 The value of the attribute will be a

-single item list containing all the header values.
+list containing the header values.

 For example:

-``http.request.header.custom_request_header = ["<value1>,<value2>"]``
+``http.request.header.custom_request_header = ["<value1>", "<value2>"]``

 Response headers